OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Components/Hardware-Prep-No-Dock.md

 With your regulator circuit built you can provide a steady 3.3V to the Omega.
 Take one male-to-female jumper cable and insert the male end into the row with the ground leg of the regulator.
 Then take another male-to-female jumper cable and connect it to the output leg of the regulator.
 This leg is outputting 3.3V.

-Now take a look at the following pinout and connect the ground cable to the ground pin, and the 3.3V cable to the 3.3V VIN (input) pin.
-They are right next to each other:
+Now take a look at the Omega's pinout diagram, we'll connect the ground cable to the ground pin, and the 3.3V cable to the 3.3V VIN (input) pin.

+They are right next to each other on the right side of the Omega:

 ![pinout](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/Omega-2-Pinout-Diagram.png)